AI For Burst Pipe Calls

 185 calls/mo, 55% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$850 average urgent job value Average revenue per converted booking, job, consult, or appointment.
+$850 average urgent job value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with call logs, after hours mix, freeze event spikes, shutoff success rate, service area fit, dispatch capacity, leak detection close rate, restoration partner value, and actual average invoice value.